Shakuhachi History

 Shakuhachi in the 20th c. to now

 Through the 20th century, the shakuhachi, like the rest of Japan, experienced relatively sweeping changes, both with its construction and the music which was played on it.
-For instance, an increasing number of shakuhachi practitioners were drawn to the Tozan Ryu, with its focus on playing contemporary music genres on shakuhachi and learning to read Staff musical notation, in addition to Katakana based shakuhachi notation.
-To this day, in Japan the Tozan Ryu and non-traditional shakuhachi music dominate, though all traditional arts are on an ever steeper decline in the country.
+For instance, an increasing number of shakuhachi practitioners were drawn to the Tozan Ryu with its focus on playing contemporary music genres on shakuhachi and learning to read Staff musical notation, in addition to Katakana based shakuhachi notation.
+To this day, in Japan the Tozan Ryu and non-traditional shakuhachi music dominate, however, all traditional arts are on an ever steeper decline in the country.

 Perhaps this will also ‘come back home’ and result in a resurgence of interest in the shakuhachi with Japanese people living in Japan.
-For now, there continues to be an ever diminishing interest in the shakuhachi within Japan, along with all other traditional Japanese arts.
-For an idea of the situation all Japanese traditional art forms face, to varying degrees, see the video below by youtuber Shogo san, who also plays shakuhachi.
+For now, there continues to be an ever diminishing interest in the shakuhachi within Japan along with all other traditional Japanese arts.
+For an idea of the situation all Japanese traditional art forms face, to varying degrees, see the video below by YouTuber Shogo san who also plays shakuhachi.